McMerrison/Translator_IBM/README.md

 4. After execution, press Enter to begin recording a phrase.
 Press Enter again to stop recording, and translation will begin.
 Speech will be synthesized and played back after a few moments.

 # Notes
 - It is possible to input any language pair (not listed here) from IBM documentation for translation.
 However, certain voices are not supported.
-The program will outut a text translation but speech will lkely be incorrect given in normal English pronunciation.
+The program will outut a text translation but speech playback will likely be incorrect, as it is given in normal English pronunciation.
-- Speech recording time will automatically timeout after 30 seconds.
+- Speech recording time will automatically timeout after 30 seconds if user does not press Enter again.
 - API keys are guest keys with limited requests. *THIS APP IS A DEMO ONLY*